Eligible professional drivers have an increased demerit points limit of 14 points.

 You will need to:

 - Bring your notice of suspension with you

-- Complete the Professional Driver Declaration form available from the registry
+- Complete the Professional Driver Declaration form available from the registry or service centre

 - If you are a bus, taxi or hire car driver, you will need to provide your current Driver Authority.

-If you have been refused a licence renewal because you have reached exactly 13 demerit points, to apply for professional driver status your driver licence must also not have been disqualified or expired for more than six months.
+If you have been refused a licence renewal because you have reached exactly 13 demerit points, to apply for professional driver status your driver licence must also not have been disqualified or expired for more than 6 months.